mattermost/docs/source/install/install-nginx.rst

 ``sudo systemctl restart nginx``

-If you are simply making configuration changes, Nginx can often reload without dropping connections.
-To do this, type:
+If you're simply making configuration changes, NGINX can often reload without dropping connections.
+To do this, use:

 ``sudo systemctl reload nginx``